ProfJake/APWJS_Final_Lab/express_act_serv/README.txt

 tracker (version 1.5+.
-TGZ file available in node_modules folder) - a class representing an activity a user wants to record mongodb (available via npm) - storage for activities and users express (available via npm) - Middleware and Routing for Node applications. pug (available via npm) - templating engine for generating HTML pages
+TGZ file available in node_modules folder) - a class representing an activity a user wants to record mongodb (available via npm) - storage for activities and users mongoose (available via npm) - package for managing models and intefacing with mongodb express (available via npm) - Middleware and Routing for Node applications. pug (available via npm) - templating engine for generating HTML pages